 The other insurance claims adjuster is going to be dealing with any injured people.
 If you have no property damage to resolve you might only interact with the injury adjuster, but the property adjuster might try to talk with you.
 Just remember these two people serve the same master.

 You’re working with your insurance company, but your insurance company is working against you.

 Working with the property adjuster will be relatively easy.
 Property has set cost which is dictated by the market.
 These external factors reinforce what the insurance company should pay.
-You might not need a lawyer to help you deal with this person because things like Kelly Blue Book keeps him or her honest.
+You might not need the assistance of a personal injury lawyer to help you deal with this person because things like Kelly Blue Book keeps him or her honest.
 You might not even need to talk to this adjuster at all if you don’t have property damage.